Home » computer engineering » What Is the Difference Between Data Backup and Recovery?

 How Backup and Recovery Work Together

-• Offsite or cloud storage
+• Secure offsite or cloud storage

-• Clear recovery time and data loss targets
+• Defined recovery time targets

 Conclusion